Do you know what is in your wine?

 70 Additives and chemicals

-People may complain they cannot handle drinking wine anymore and thinking it is probably due to getting older.
+People may complain they cannot handle drinking wine anymore and thinking it is probably because of getting older.
 Well, that is not the case, it is due to all these undeclared substances which are mixed in your wine.

 Wine has been known for at least 9000 years and has its roots in history and culture.
 In the old days, people would get drunk because of drinking too much, but they would not poison themselves.
 Sadly nowadays, a violation of the grape juice has come about.
-Once more a product that was perfect has been tampered with.
+Once more they have tampered with a product that was perfect as it was.

 There are more things which have been tampered with and a good example is extra virgin olive oil.
 Such a shame one cannot lift one’s glass anymore and drink to somebody’s health.
 Investigate carefully before you buy your bottle of wine.